EMPTYVOID-DEV/SvelteDocsMaker/README.md

 ### `Navbar.svelte`

 This component is obvious; it shows your logo, website links, socials, theme-toggle.
-We have exported a version that can be used outside the documentation route; here are its props:
+We have exported a version that can be used outside the documentation route here are it props:

 ```ts
 export let mobileToggle: boolean = true;